RamyaGunashekara/KikiOnTheRun/README.md

 PK4|110|60
 PK5|155|95

-**Method 1**
+I have approached the problem via three different methods and have chosen Method 3 after analysing each method's efficiency.

+**Method 1(First Come First Service)**

-Lets assume the package arrive in First Come First Service order and we club the packages by summing their weights upto the maximum weight.
+Lets assume the package arrive in **First Come First Service order** and we club the packages by summing their weights upto the maximum weight.

 Packages | SUM
 ---------|------